mwvgroup/Broker-Web/docs/source/configuration/installation.rst

 | ``TEST_NAME``         | Name of the MySQL database used in tests | Np (Default = ``text_[DB_NAME]``|
 +-----------------------+------------------------------------------+---------------------------------+

-.. note: For convenience, environmental variables can be specified in a ``.env`` file placed into the project's root directory.
+.. note:: For convenience, environmental variables can be specified in a ``.env`` file placed into the project's root directory.
 However, **the application will specifically ignore ``.env`` files when running on the deployment server**.